-7.15 Allotments are considered to be a vital community resource in Angmering There is an existing shortfall in allotment provision within the parish demonstrated by a waiting list in excess of 10 people at present.
-There is a need both to identify and protect a site(s) for future provision and also to protect the existing allotment site from redevelopment unless it can clearly be demonstrated that there is no longer a demand for them.
-63% of the community that engaged in the survey wanted provision of more allotments.
+- 7.14 Allotments are considered to be a vital community resource in Angmering.
+There is an existing shortfall in allotment provision within the parish demonstrates an existing shortfall (with at least 6 people on the waiting list at any one time.
+There is a need to both identify and protect a site(s) for future provision and also to protect existing allotment site(s) from redevelopment unless it can clearly be demonstrated that there is no longer a demand for them.
+63% of the community that engaged in the survey wanted provision of more allotments. - 7.15 The 2013 Draft Infrastructure Delivery Plan published by Arun District Council identifies a need for 0.31ha of new allotment space for Angmering.
+We have identified Mayflower Way as a suitable site for provision of new allotments. - 7.16 This is consistent with the key principles of the NPPF, including paragraph 73 which recognises that access to high quality open spaces and opportunities for sport and recreation can make an important contribution to the health and well-being of communities.

-- 7.16 The 2013 Infrastructure Delivery Plan published by Arun District Council identifies a need for 0.31 hectares of new allotment space for Angmering.
-We have identified Mayflower Way as a suitable site for provision of new allotments. - 7.17 This is consistent with the key principles of the NPPF, including paragraph 73 which recognises that access to high quality open spaces and opportunities for sport and recreation can make an important contribution to the health and well-being of communities. - 7.18 Policy SP11 of the emerging Arun Local Plan requires the strategic site in Angmering to provide allotments.
-Consideration would need to be given to the agricultural suitability of the site, provision of water, site access and clearance and preparation of the land. - 7.19 Saved Policy AREA6 from the 2003 Local Plan resists the development of allotment sites where it is considered that a loss of amenity will occur.
-The Plan policy is therefore in conformity with this.
+- 7.17 Policy SP11 of the emerging Arun DC Local Plan requires the strategic site in Angmering to provide allotments.
+Consideration would need to be given to the agricultural suitability of the site, provision of water, site access and clearance and preparation of the land. - 7.18 Saved Policy AREA6 from the 2003 Local Plan resists the development of allotment sites where it is considered that a loss of amenity will occur.
+The APNDP policy is therefore in conformity with this.